 Business owners with no credit score were unable to get the loans that could help them improve and strengthen their businesses.
 The ones that did have (positive) credit scores were able to secure the financing they needed to actually grow their businesses.

 This growth would come in the form of buying more inventory, hiring more employees, or even literally growing the physical space of their businesses.
 It comes without saying that those that invested capital into their business are more successful.

-Building credit is nowadays more important than ever to ensure the growth of your company, but it also seems to be harder than ever: according to a report published by the US Small Business Administration, 20% of loan applications for small businesses are declined due to poor credit scores.
+Building credit is nowadays more important than ever to ensure the growth of your company.
+Unfortunately, it also seems to be harder than ever.
+According to a report published by the US Small Business Administration, 20% of loan applications for small businesses are declined due to poor credit scores.

 Why is it important to build credit for your business?

 A stable credit history will not only allow your company to get the funds it needs to buy goods, acquire inventory, or expand its operations, but it will also allow you to access new business opportunities.
 In this sense, your credit history will be evaluated when you want to negotiate a contract or partner with potential partners.

 On the other hand, lenders need to know if you can pay them on time.
 For this reason, they check your credit history and your credit score on the major credit bureaus websites.
 These indicators help banks determine if you are trustworthy enough to lend you money and the way they calculate the interest rates.

 Below you have the best practices that will help you establish or improve your company’s credit profile.

 1. Apply for a business credit card